plicease/App-subversive/README.md

 source and you frequently have to rebase.
 It is almost always what you want if you are a git user in a Subversion environment.
 We have the problem that for management reasons we need a Subversion repository copy as as a backup, but we do everything in `git`.
-This is a terrible idea, but I am doing it.
+This is a terrible idea, but I am doing it because I have to.

 # SUBCOMMANDS